Seiya Suzuki Preview, Player Props: Cubs vs. Royals

 Seiya Suzuki At The Plate

-- In 63.5% of his 96 games this season, Suzuki has picked up at least one hit.
-He's also had 22 multi-hit games.
+- Suzuki has picked up a hit in 63.9% of his 97 games this year, with more than one hit in 23.7% of those games.

-- In 10.4% of his games this year, he has hit a home run, and 2.7% of his trips to the dish.
+- He has hit a home run in 10.3% of his games this year, and 2.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.